atong01/website/content/authors/admin/_index.md

 science](https://cs.duke.edu), [cell biology](https://cellbio.duke.edu), and
 [biostatistics and bioinformatics](https://biostat.duke.edu).

-I am currently a postdoc with [Yoshua Bengio](https://https://yoshuabengio.org) working on efficient machine learning algorithms with applications to cell and molecular biology at [Mila](https://mila.quebec/en/) in Montreal.
+I did my postdoc with [Yoshua Bengio](https://https://yoshuabengio.org) working on efficient machine learning algorithms with applications to cell and molecular biology at [Mila](https://mila.quebec/en/) in Montreal.
 I completed my PhD in the [computer science department](https://cpsc.yale.edu) at [Yale University](https://www.yale.edu) in 2021 where I was advised by [Smita Krishnaswamy](https://www.krishnaswamylab.org).
 My dissertation can be found [here](uploads/Alexander_Tong_Thesis.pdf).
 My research interests are in generative modeling, deep learning, and optimal transport.
 I'm working on applying ideas from generative modeling, causal discovery, optimal transport, and graph signal processing to understand how cells develop and respond to